 “I mean, what is it like to be told that your child has a disease that is fatal and for which there is no cure, no treatment?
 The way that you all care for your kids through all the stages that can be so devastating.
 Yes, in some cases, there is room for optimism but change is too slow in coming.
 Upon being given the news of the diagnoses you are completely devastated.
 You then pick yourselves up and begin to provide your child the best possible care.
 You provide them with everything that is needed to make their lives as normal as possible and you make sure that they experience everything that makes life worth living.
 You are there with them, every step along the way.
 Undying love is demonstrated through your actions.
 Throughout the journey, and as the difficulty increases, you take whatever action is necessary.
 The respect and admiration that I have for you grows with each story that I am allowed to tell.
 I get drawn into the details and I do the best that I can to feel what you feel.”
 And in fact, the love and respect that I have for those who make up the Batten community has grown exponentially.

 Being Benjamin's Daddy is a status to me.
 He is a special guy and it is special to be his dad!
 I have always loved him but my love for him has been enhanced by my activities on Facebook and my blogging about all these special families.
 I am known as being Benjamin’s Daddy even if the blog is not named after him.
 There are a lot of families that follow Batten children that also appreciate my posts about my son.
 He is such a handsome guy in his own right.
 He gets his looks from his mom.
 I call them “My Two Faces” because they look so much alike.
 I never try to say that being a parent to a special needs child is like having a son or daughter with Batten Disease.
-I only try to relate our experience to yours in the ways that I can.
+I only try to relate our experience to theirs in the ways that I can.
 The trials of a Batten family will always be so much more difficult.
 I do have two other sons that I am equally proud of.
 Daniel and Kenny both live out of state and both are successful in their own way!
 Love you guys!

 My sweet wife, Rosemarie has been very supportive of me.
 She has read every single blog post and she helps me with grammar and spelling.
 As I am writing each story, I bounce ideas off of her about the blog.
 I will read her sections as I write to see what she thinks.
 My mind is always moving when it comes to writing this blog.
 Anytime that I am performing mundane and repetitive tasks at work, or I am at break or lunch, the old brain is thinking about the details of a story.
 When I get home at night, I don’t talk to her about what I worked on.
 How boring is that.
 I talk to her about what my thoughts are on the blog.
 I bounce ideas off of her to see what she thinks.
 We are a team.
 There are others whose opinions I will seek.
 Rosemarie, though, is my main confidant and help in writing.
 I am so thankful for her and the years that we have been together.
 She is better than I deserve sometimes.